asm-products/artfactum/README.md

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting https://assembly.com/artfactum.

+##API
+The RESTful JSON API in this Rails repo serves data to the [frontend](https://github.com/asm-products/artfactum-frontend).
+The API controllers can be found in the `app/controllers/api` directory.
+To authenticate with the API for non-public calls (like updating a user's settings), simply send the email and authentication token in the request headers.
+The headers should be in the form `X-Artfactum-Email` and `X-Artfactum-Token` respectively.
+A simple API call might be something like `$ curl http://localhost:3000/api/galleries` to list all galleries.

 ##Built With